 Bakers Dozen Social Justice Fund

-In reflecting on his commitment to growing generosity and giving, Christopher said that “The biggest gift that my mother and father gave me was my values and my education.
+Reflecting on his commitment to growing generosity and giving, Christopher said that “The biggest gift that my mother and father gave me was my values and my education.
 It’s those things that enable me to live my life as a life that I can feel comfortable about.
 It’s not money, it is values.”

 Christopher became a board member of the Inner North Community Foundation in 2013 and was the Foundation’s chair from 2018 until his death in 2020.